Tonywuhk/realai.org/safety/effective-altruism.md

 80,000 Hours ([about](https://80000hours.org/about/)) was officially launched at Oxford in November 2011, after Ben and Will MacAskill did their own research on what to do with their own careers.
 It moved the focus in Oxford away from just charity and onto ethical life-optimisation more generally.

 In March 2013, Peter filmed [The Why and How of Effective Altruism](https://www.ted.com/talks/peter_singer_the_why_and_how_of_effective_altruism), a TED talk that has since attracted 1.5 million views.
-During the same year, Charlie Bresler, formerly president of The Men’s Wearhouse, provided funding to turn the organization The Life You Can Save ([about](https://www.thelifeyoucansave.org/About-Us)) into a registered 501c3 charity.
+During the same year, Charlie Bresler, formerly president of The Men’s Wearhouse, provided funding to turn the organization [The Life You Can Save](https://www.thelifeyoucansave.org/) ([about](https://www.thelifeyoucansave.org/About-Us)) into a registered 501c3 charity.
+Its mission is to change the culture of giving in affluent countries while dramatically raising annual donations to highly impactful nonprofits that reduce suffering and premature death for people living in extreme poverty.
+Artificial intelligence is not currently among the [causes](https://www.thelifeyoucansave.org/Causes) they support.

 ## Select List of Organizations